madd-games/maddcraft/README.md

 Can I install Forge and play cool mods?
 ---------------------------------------

-Well, yeah, obviously.
-Except when you're installing Forge, you must direct it to the `mcdata` folder instead of the default `.minecraft` folder unless you made a shortcut/symlink there or something.
+Yes, but when installing Forge, you must direct it to the `mcdata` folder isntead of the default `.minecraft`.
+Also, the multi-modpack support must be able to create symlinks/shortcuts called `config` and `mods`, so instead of putting your mods and config into those folders, rename them to `mods-single` and `config-single`, and MaddCraft will automatically create the appropriate links to direct Forge to them.
+You may also have other mods and config folders, when using MaddCraft modpack servers.